Likhith27/EON-QUEST/README.md

 ## Note
    CORE is a game creation platform that allows users to create and play games.
 CORE primarily focuses on web-based games and doesn't generate standalone executable files (.exe) like traditional game engines.
-Instead, games created with CORE are typically played in a web browser or through the CORE launcher.
+Instead, games created with CORE are typically played through the CORE launcher.

 ## How to install and run the game